We may earn money or products from the companies mentioned in this post.

 “Jesus said unto him, I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
 John 14:6

-So how do these five tips measure up to your top five?
+And so, how do these five tips measure up to your top five?
 I’d love to know what you think – leave me a comment below!

 SEE BELOW: THE SECRET SEQUEL TO THIS POST!!!